 - Fractures: Evidently bones afflicted with tumors are weak, and slight impacts may lead to cracks.
 Also, fractures may occur in the sites with swelling.

 - Breathing: Difficulty in breathing, with frequent sneezing, may come about.
 The dog can become fatigued and lose appetite.

 - Reduction in Weight: This can go hand in hand with lost appetite.

-In addition to these symptoms, others signs exist depending on the location of growths.
-For instance, dogs affected by cancer at the jaw bones may have trouble opening the mouth.
+In addition to these symptoms, other signs exist depending on the location of growths.
+For instance, dogs affected by cancer at the jawbones may have trouble opening the mouth.

 Nurture the habit of checking for small lumps under the skin.
 Don’t ignore small ones since OS can propagate very fast due to its aggressive nature.
 Furthermore, watch out for unexplainable, rapid weight loss, snapping and appetite changes.